-Refusing to listen to God, they ate and brought broken relationships, spiritual and physical death, and shame—judgments of a good and just God.
+They heard Satan, the enemy of God and his people, question God’s word.
+Then refusing to listen to God, they ate and brought into the world broken relationships, spiritual and physical death, as well as guilt and shame—judgments of a good and just God.
 We call refusing God “sin.”
 We sin anytime we disobey him or refuse to believe him.

 The Bible says all of us have sinned, and the wages of sin is death (Romans 3:23 & 6:23).
 An aspect of this death is facing the judgment of God in eternity as his enemies.

-Three: Jesus died for our sins… (Forgiveness and hope)
+Three: Jesus died for our sins… (Rescue, Forgiveness and hope)

 Since our sin causes corruption, decay, and death, and since it brings us under the judgment of God…we have a problem.
 We need a way to make things right, we need forgiveness, but we cannot do this on our own (Isaiah 64:6, Ephesians 2:1-3).